 The mind is much the same.
 New ideas – like The Five-Year Marriage® – are like that too.
 You can’t plant in the dry, compacted soil of old ideas – like traditional marriage.
 The mind isn’t ready and the idea is immediately rejected.

 So, even though you want to talk about The Five-Year Marriage® , if your partner isn’t ready, you won’t get anywhere.
 So you need to think about how to best “prepare the soil.”
-Every time you do , you’re gently aerating the hard soil of a mind not used to the idea.
+Every time you do , you’re gently aerating the hard soil of a mind not used to this new idea.

 Here are some ways to help you: